 Every Machine Head Album Ranked From Worst To Best

 And yet, they endure.
 Perhaps it’s the understanding that we never really know what’s coming next that keeps fans coming back.
 Or perhaps it’s the simple guarantee that even amongst their most divisive work there will be at least flashes of the cut-loose genius that got us onboard in the first place.
-As pointedly-titled latest single Circle The Drain whets our appetites for a tenth LP not too far down the line, we delve back through the catalogue to remind ourselves that no matter how close to the brink Machine Head have come, redemption has only ever been a couple of releases away…
+So, we delved back through the catalogue to remind ourselves that no matter how close to the brink Machine Head have come, redemption has only ever been a couple of releases away…

 9. Supercharger (2001)

 Although the stylistic swerves of The Burning Red and Catharsis provoked far more of fans’ ire, the bland songwriting and generic flavour of Supercharger mean it’s the least likely of their records to actually be revisited.
 Still stinging from the backlash to TBR’s nu-metal experimentation, but not yet decided on the best path forward, it’s a frustratingly directionless trudge that, like so much metal of the era, packs neither the ridiculous, balls-out swagger of what had come before nor the unchained aggression of the glory days.
 Of course, there were a few slamming tracks in there – Bulldozer and Crashing Around You for instance – but on the whole this one didn’t pack nearly enough voltage to stop a creative flatline.